Parent & Student Information

 Dual Enrollment’s advantage is that no “all or nothing” comprehensive exam is required.
 Students earning a C or above can automatically transfer those credits to a participating college or university.

 Special Honors for Dual Enrolled Students

 Students pursuing an Advanced Studies Diploma can attain additional recognition with a special Governor’s Seal.
-This honor applies to students with 3.0 GPA or better, who earn an Advanced Studies Diploma and successfully completes one AP or college-level course.
+This honor applies to students with a 3.0 GPA or better, who earn an Advanced Studies Diploma and successfully complete one AP or college-level course.

 Students may also achieve honors as an Early College Scholar by concurrently completing 15 credit hours of college-level work while finishing high school.